Barneveld Military Ridge Interconnection Project

 |Submit application to Public Service Commission of Wisconsin||April 2021|

 |Start construction||September 2022|

 Apart from sharing a common corridor, the Barneveld project is completely independent of Cardinal-Hickory Creek and is instead being driven by two local distribution companies – Alliant Energy and Mount Horeb Utilities – both of which are customers of ATC.
 Each utility has notified ATC of anticipated load growth in the near future.
 The electric transmission infrastructure being proposed for this project to the Public Service Commission of Wisconsin will accommodate that load growth and address constraints on the current transmission system along with necessary reliability improvements.

 I already have an existing easement on my property.
 Will I need a new easement?

-With the exception of a small portion of a potential route on Y-136, no additional right-of-way is needed for this project.
+No additional right-of-way is needed for this project.
 However, some vegetation management will be needed within the selected route as part of our pre-construction activities.